What does CalWild’s work have to do with climate change?

 - Blocks of habitat where non-native invasive species are rare, uncommon, or absent

-- “Stepping stones” of habitat for wildlife (and even plants, over time) that allow migration across heavily-disturbed or developed landscapes
+- “Stepping stones” of habitat for wildlife (and even plants, over time) that allow migration around heavily-disturbed or developed landscapes

 - “Reference landscapes” where scientists can study the differences between natural ecosystems and developed areas, and gauge the success of habitat restoration efforts elsewhere in a region